Estimated reading time: 5 minutes

 Like a mini version of a bean, lentils grow in pods and come in red, brown, black, and green varieties.- Medical News Today

-I’ve also pureed the pumpkin and froze it for later use but I’ll be making pumpkin pie and pumpkin spice muffins for my family for Thanksgiving.
+I’ve also pureed the pumpkin and frozen it for later use, but I’ll make pumpkin pie and pumpkin spice muffins for my family for Thanksgiving.

-If you love pumpkin pie as much as we do you could also try Mr.CBB’s Pumpkin Spice Pound Cake with Brown Buttercream.
+If you love pumpkin pie as much as we do, try Mr.CBB’s Pumpkin Spice Pound Cake with Brown Buttercream.

-It tastes like a pumpkin pie without the crust which means you get a huge slice of heaven on a plate.
+It tastes like a pumpkin pie without the crust, which means you get a massive slice of heaven on a plate.

 Interesting Pumpkin Fact

-I’d never seen a pumpkin as big as the one today until I moved to Canada.
+I’d never seen a pumpkin as giant as the one today until I moved to Canada.

-I couldn’t believe the number of pumpkins available in Canada and how cheap they were to purchase them.
+I couldn’t believe the number of pumpkins available in Canada and how cheap they were to purchase.

-My dad would always carve a lantern out of a turnip so that we had something to go trick or treating with.
+My dad would always carve a lantern out of a turnip so we had something to trick or treat with.

 That is where my creativity and passion for carving pumpkins began.